High School Student Health

 Clinic staff offers basic first aid, emergency care, medication administration, and vision and hearing screenings.
 Routine vision and/or hearing screenings are conducted each year for all kindergarten students, first, third, fifth, seventh, ninth, and eleventh grade students, and all new students to the district.
 Additionally, if a staff member, parent/guardian or a student has a concern about a student’s vision or hearing, the clinic staff will screen the child upon request.
 Clinic staff also ensures compliance with Ohio’s medication and immunization laws, monitors for communicable diseases, and assists students with required medical care as ordered by a healthcare provider.

-Parent/guardian are encouraged to contact the school nurse prior to the first day of attendance with any health concerns or conditions that could affect their child’s learning, attendance, or safety at school.
-It is also recommended that parent/guardian list their child’s health concerns and medications on the district’s electronic health record (Infinite Campus).
-This is especially important if a child has life-threatening allergies, seizures, diabetes, or other major health concerns.
+Parents/guardians are encouraged to contact the school nurse prior to the first day of attendance with any health concerns or conditions that could affect their child’s learning, attendance, or safety at school.
+It is also recommended that parents/guardians list their child’s health concerns and medications on the district’s electronic health record (Infinite Campus).
+This is especially important if a child has life-threatening allergies, seizures, diabetes, asthma, or other major health concerns.
 The school nurse will work with the parent/guardian to develop a health care plan for students who require preventative or medical interventions at school when appropriate.
 This plan will be shared with school staff that work with or supervise the student.

 Injury and Illness Procedures